cloudfoundry/korifi/README.helm.md

       - `memoryMB` (_Integer_)
       - `diskMB` (_Integer_)
   - `builderName` (_String_): ID of the builder used to build apps.
 Defaults to `kpack-image-builder`.
   - `packageRepositoryPrefix` (_String_): Prefix of the container image repository where app source packages will be stored.
+For DockerHub, this should be `index.docker.io/<username>`.
   - `userCertificateExpirationWarningDuration` (_String_): Issue a warning if the user certificate provided for login has a long expiry.
 See [`time.ParseDuration`](https://pkg.go.dev/time#ParseDuration) for details on the format.
   - `authProxy`: Needed if using a cluster authentication proxy, e.g. [Pinniped](https://pinniped.dev/).
     - `host` (_String_): Must be a host string, a host:port pair, or a URL to the base of the apiserver.